Experienced San Diego Patent Attorneys

 - you have questions about the scope of rights of another patent holder

-Importantly, Buche & Associates specializes in patent law and patent litigation for both plaintiffs and defendants.
-We have represented both sides on various occasions, so we know how our opponent is likely evaluating a case.
+Importantly, Buche & Associates, P.C. specializes in patent law and patent litigation for both plaintiffs and defendants.
+We have represented both sides on various occasions, so we know how our opponent is likely to evaluate a case.
 We bring this experience to the table for our clients.
 If you have questions about your rights as a patent owner or have concerns about patent infringement, you can contact us to assess your case.

-You deserve aggressive legal representation.
-Buche & Associates will deliver this type of service.
+You deserve aggressive legal representation on patent issues that can affect your business.
+Buche & Associates, P.C. will deliver this type of service.
 Not only do we have attorneys who are experts in the area of patent law, but we have attorneys who like to litigate and will be more than comfortable trying your case to a jury, judge, arbitration panel, mediator, or arguing in appellate forums.
-Our San Diego patent attorneys have done all those things, and if your opponent is not reasonable in litigation or negotiation, we will find justice elsewhere by harnessing the other wheels of procedure.
+Our San Diego patent attorneys have done all those things, and if your opponent is not reasonable in negotiation, we will find justice elsewhere by harnessing the other wheels of procedure.
 Being experts in these matters allows our attorneys to provide our clients with aggressive representation, and representation designed to secure their best interests.

 San Diego Patent Attorneys: Venue and Patent Law